Best White Gaming PC Build & Components (2023 Updated)

 5. Install the M.2 Hard Drive

-Having an M.2 hard drive is always a fantastic upgrade for any white gaming PC setup, and this is the perfect moment to do it.
+Having an M.2 hard drive is always a fantastic upgrade for any all-white PC build, and this is the perfect moment to do it.
 Firstly, find the M.2 slot on your motherboard and remove the small screw on it with a Phillips screwdriver number zero screwdriver.
 Please, keep it in a safe place.
 Now place the M.2 hard drive in the slot and gently push it down; now lock the tiny screw in place again.

 6. Install the CPU Cooler